 I love the music that Coleen Patrick shares when she wishes us a Happy Chanuka.

 Stay tuned!
-Next week we will return to our regular blogging.
+Next week we will return to our regular blogging schedule and topics.
 Thank you so much for visiting.
 And a special thanks to my WANA friends for cheering me onward and for providing such wonderful thoughts to share.
+In the meantime, in the spirit of the holidays please join me in spreading the Christmas and Chanuka cheer, or whatever the cheer or expression of your holidays.